 Alzheimer's disease causes the people afflicted to have more difficulty with expressing thoughts and emotions.
 In some cases, patients with Alzheimer's cannot understand others when they are spoken to.
-It is important for the families to know that there is a special way to communicate with their loved ones with this disease.
+The families need to know that there is a special way to communicate with their loved ones with this disease.

 Helping the Person with Alzheimer's Communicate

-Here are some ways to help the person with Alzheimer's communicate:
+Here are some ways to help a person with Alzheimer's communicate:

 - Gain his attention.
 Approach him by the front, tell him your name, and call him by name.